aws/aws-sdk-php/docs/faq.rst

 How to handle exception with Error code?
 ----------------------------------------

-Besides Exception class customized in SDK, Each Aws Service Client has its own exception class which is inherited from `Aws\Exception\AwsException <http://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.Exception.AwsException.html>`_.
+Besides SDK customized Exception classes, each Aws Service Client has its own exception class that inherits from `Aws\Exception\AwsException <http://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.Exception.AwsException.html>`_.
-With Api specific Errors listed under ``Errors`` section of each method, you can determine more specific error type to catch.
+You can determine more specific error types to catch with the API specific errors listed under the ``Errors`` section of each method.

 Error Code information is available with `getAwsErrorCode() <http://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.Exception.AwsException.html#_getAwsErrorCode>`_ from ``Aws\Exception\AwsException``.

 .. code-block:: php